 African Waist beads may look like a simple accessory, but they can have a transformational effect on the wearer.
 Wrapping a pair of beads around one’s waist can feel sensual and grounding.
 The beads serve as an ongoing reminder to be more aware and loving toward one’s body.

-My first pair of waist beads, for example, completely changed my relationship to my stomach.
+My first pair of waist beads, for example, completely changed my relationship with my stomach.
 Before the beads, I felt resentful of my stomach whenever it grew in size.
 After the beads, I felt beautiful no matter how big or small my stomach looked.

 Other women feel empowered by African waist beads in other ways: a connection to their heritage, a symbol of fertility, or a way to gauge their weight and posture.